TaleWorlds/Documentations/docs/content/english/Asset Management/how_to_add_custom_fonts.md

 #### Setting Up The Files and Paths

 * Go to Mount &amp; Blade II Bannerlord\GUI\GauntletUI\Fonts\.
-* Make sure two files below exist in the directory.
+* Make sure the two files below exist in the directory.
 We will use them to generate our font data.
 	* **GenerateFont.bat**
 	* **GenerateFontSettings.txt**
 * Move your **.ttf** font file to the directory.
-* For our example we will use a font file named **OpenSansRegular.ttf**.
+* For our example, we will use a font file named **OpenSansRegular.ttf**.
 * Open the file: &quot;**GenerateFontSettings.txt**&quot;.
 * &quot;**GenerateFontSettings.txt**&quot; default values are: